shapedthought/vbm_rust_backup/README.md

     --vb365-password <VB365_PASSWORD> \
     --backup-password <BACKUP_PASSWORD> \
     --port 4443 \
-    --api-version v6
+    --api-version v6 \
+    --insecure

-The port and api-version parameters are optional
+The port, api-version and insecure parameters are optional.
+Insecure refers to self-signed certificates being used.

 Having the VB365 password encrypted means that non-admin users to use the tool without providing them with the credentials of VB365.